joshgerdes/jekyll-uno/_posts/2014-07-01-clear-local-workstations-group-policy-cache.md

 Note: You can also run: gpupdate /force on the machine to force the policy to reapply.

+You can also run the little PowerShell oneliner as Administrator to remove the Group Policy folder and all files below:

+{% highlight powershell %}

+#requires -Version 1.0
+#Requires -RunAsAdministrator

+Remove-Item "$env:windir\system32\GroupPolicy" -Force -Recurse

+{% endhighlight %}

 ## <span id="Option_2">Option 2</span>

   1. Delete the &#8220;HKLM\Software\Policies\Microsoft&#8221; Key (looks like a folder).